-A complete and sufficient certification to support a request for FMLA leave due to a covered servicemember’s serious injury or illness includes written documentation confirming that the covered servicemember’s injury or illness was incurred in the line of duty on active duty covered , and that the coveredservicemember is undergoing treatment for such injury or illness by a health care provider listed above.
+A complete and sufficient certification to support a request for FMLA leave due to a current servicemember’s serious injury or illness includes written documentation confirming that the servicemember’s injury or illness was incurred in the line of duty on active duty or if not, that the current servicemember’s injury or illness existed before the beginning of the servicemember’s active duty and was aggravated by service in the line of duty on active duty in the Armed Forces, and that the current servicemember is undergoing treatment for such injury or illness by a health care provider listed above.
 Answer, fully and completely, all applicable parts.
 Several questions seek a response as to the frequency or duration of a condition, treatment, etc. Your answer should be your best estimate based upon your medical knowledge, experience, and examination of the patient.
 Be as specific as you can; terms such as “lifetime,” “unknown,” or “indeterminate” may not be sufficient to determine FMLA coverage.
-Limit your responses to the condition for which the employee is seeking leave.
+Limit your responses to the servicemember’s condition for which the employee is seeking leave.

-SECTION I: For Completion by the EMPLOYEE and/or the COVERED SERVICEMEMBER for whom the Employee Is Requesting Leave:
+SECTION I: For Completion by the EMPLOYEE and/or the CURRENT SERVICEMEMBER for whom the Employee Is Requesting Leave:

 (This section must be completed first before any of the below sections can be completed by a health care provider.)